One Room Challenge: Week 1 The Dining Room Before

-Aside from the obvious holiday dinners, our 4 kids willl use this room to spread their homework and school projects out.
+Aside from the obvious holiday dinners, our 4 kids willl use this room to spread their school projects out.
 Jose, my husband, is a Realtor and sometimes he needs to step away from the family when working and this room would offer that option.
-Puzzles the kids want to spread out, crafts (without glitter maybe, is that too much to ask?)… I hope to see the room used often.
+Puzzles the kids want to spread out, anything we need to get off the floor… I hope to see the room used often.

 My Goal: While the wallpaper and light fixture make the room look high end, I want the furnishings on the informal side!
 I’m done having babies- I don’t need anything else to babysit!
 My vision is to mix casual and nicer pieces with a hint of playfulness for a stylish dining room that my kids can also enjoy.
 No stuffy formal dining room up in heah!
 Let me know in 6 weeks if I achieve that look, mmkay???